Monitoring & Alerting For Multi-Channel Sellers

 • Existing tools focus on charts, not pinpointing the problems.

 • Data from multiple sources is required to show one consistent context.

 • Sellers would like to save money by throwing away existing expensive and clunky channel management analytics solution.

-Sellers wanted to know when:
+Sellers want to know when

 • Categories are the best and worst performing quickly